Sinclair Clark: Work

 The skin is left to sit overnight or for one day before being tumbled in hardwood sawdust until dry and soft.

-Awards
+Awards / Recognitions

 Throughout his career, Sinclair Clark mentored other taxidermists and helped them set up their studios.
-Following his death, the National Taxidermists Association created an annual award in his name--The Sinclair Clark Memorial Award--for excellence in taxidermy.
+Following his death, the National Taxidermists Association created an annual award in his name—The Sinclair Clark Memorial Award—for excellence in taxidermy.

 On July 24, 2021, during the 2021 National Taxidermists Association’s awards banquet, Sinclair Clark was officially inducted into the Taxidermy Hall of Fame (THOF) as an “historical nominee,” defined by the THOF as those recognized for their contributions to taxidermy 50 years before the current year election date.

 He is the first black man to be so honored.

+On February 18, 2025, the television program “CBS Mornings” aired a segment featuring New York Times obituaries editor Amy Padnani, which included an interview with Sinclair Clark’s granddaughter Diane Patrick as a descendant of one of the persons in the book.
+The interview took place at the American Museum of Natural History, in the Akeley Hall of African Mammals, beside the African Herd display for which Sinclair Clark tanned the skins of four of the eight elephants.